What's the recovery like for Face Lift?

 Week 2

-Most sutures removed.
+Most sutures out.
 Bruising fading.
-Many patients can return to desk work with careful concealment.
+Many return to desk work with concealment.
+Numbness of the ears and cheeks continues — this can last weeks to months.

 Weeks 3–4